divyanjali2/weather-reporter/README.md

-# Weather Reporter Website
+# Weather Reporter Website 🌦️

 A modern, responsive weather reporting website that provides real-time weather information, hourly forecasts, and weather forecasts for 5 days using the WeatherAPI.com service.

-## Features
+Features 🌞⛅🌧️

-- Real-time weather data
+Real-time weather data ⏱️
-- Current weather conditions with detailed metrics
-- Hourly forecast for the next 4 hours
+Current weather conditions with detailed metrics 📊 Hourly forecast for the next 4 hours 🕓
-- 5-day weather forecast
+5-day weather forecast 📅
-- Location-based weather information
+Location-based weather information 📍
-- Responsive design for all devices
+Responsive design for all devices 📱💻
-- Eye-catching UI with gradient cards and subtle blur effects.
-- Loading animations and toast notifications
+Eye-catching UI with gradient cards and subtle blur effects 🎨 Loading animations and toast notifications ⏳💫

 ## Prerequisites